markahrens/mytungsten/src/content/blog/2013/brandcolors-a-collection-of-major-brand-color-codes.md

 ---

-<p>Sometimes a really simple idea executed in a clever way leads to something very very cool.</p>
+Sometimes a really simple idea executed in a clever way leads to something very very cool.